 If you need help with a “brick wall” the approach will be to review the information you have already discovered and create a research plan to help you take your research to the next stage.

 Check family documents for names, dates and places.
-Also look at other sources, family bibles, frontispieces of books, information on medals (WW1 or earlier), photographs, newspaper cuttings and any other heirlooms that might provide some clues.
+Also look at other sources, family bibles, information on medals (WW1 or earlier), photographs, newspaper cuttings and any other heirlooms that might provide some clues.

-If you have any elderly relatives they can often not only provide facts but also anecdotal details that can complement your family story.
+Ask relatives as they can often not only provide facts but also anecdotal details that can be investigated and may complement your family story.

 However, in most cases research can be undertaken with the very minimum of information so a lack of detail need not be a problem.

 With the aims identified an initial search will be made to assess the viability of the project.
-You can be assured of an honest approach, if at the outset it is apparent that success is unlikely, then between us we can discuss the options and what research can realistically achieve.
+You can be assured of an honest approach if at the outset it is apparent that success is unlikely, then we can discuss the options and what research can realistically achieve.